 Private and Public Adoption Agencies

-Most adoption agencies can be broken down into two categories: private and public.
+There are two categories of adoption agencies: private and public.
 Each has its advantages and disadvantages.
-So, review your options carefully before deciding.
+Carefully review your options when deciding which type to choose.

 Private Adoption Agencies

-One of the main benefits of a private adoption agency is that it will provide extensive counseling for adoptive parents, children, and even a child's biological parents.
-In addition to helping smooth the transition to a new family, counseling has the benefit of protecting the adoptive parent later on in the process.
-Generally speaking, biological parents who don't receive counseling are less likely to sign the necessary paperwork to finalize the process.
+One of the main benefits of a private adoption agency is that it will provide extensive counseling for adoptive parents, biological parents, and children.
+Counseling aids in smoothing the transition to a new family and protects the adoptive parent later in the process.
+Biological parents who don't have counseling are less likely to sign the necessary paperwork to finalize the process.

-However, there are also disadvantages to private agencies.
+But there are also disadvantages to private agencies.
 They're often very selective when it comes to the parents with whom they work.
-In addition, private agencies tend to handle fewer infant adoptions.
-They use many screening factors to pick and choose adoptive parents, such as:
+Also, private agencies tend to handle fewer infant adoptions.
+They use many screening factors to choose adoptive parents, such as:

 - Marital status